Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 - find or create collaborative workspaces for CoEDL students, staff and their external collaborators
 - develop data access protocols, refining conditions of access for archived collections
 - offer file transfer options, ensuring secure data transmission
-- inform researchers of other archiving alternatives if {{< glossary_link display="PARADISEC" id="paradisec" >}} was not the best fit for their material.
+- inform researchers of other archiving alternatives if <GlossaryLink display="PARADISEC" id="paradisec" /> was not the best fit for their material.

 <br>